-What is your health and happiness worth to you?
+What’s your mental health worth to you?

 We understand why many people decide to go through private health insurance companies to get their therapy sessions covered.
-It helps financially and it feels good to be taken care of.
+It helps financially.
+And it feels good to be taken care of.

 Read on to learn more about reasons to pay for therapy privately.

 Private health insurance companies usually require a referral from your GP.
 To access psychological treatment, your diagnosis must meet the referral criteria of the provider.
-This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not be helpful to view yourself in such a way.
+This is a necessary process to get your therapy covered, but it could leave you feeling “labelled” and it may not always be helpful to view yourself in such a way.

 Sometimes life is challenging.
 You know you will likely encounter difficult situations again.
 However, feeling sad doesn’t necessarily mean you are clinically depressed.
-Labelling in this way can be unhelpful when what you’re going through is just part of being human.
+Labelling in this way can feel unhelpful when what you’re going through is just part of being human.

 When there is any third party involvement, it can make the whole therapy process feel less private and confidential.